 Mention if you want to keep the intellectual property rights of content produced, you want to delete Instagram posts from your feed after a certain time period or you have specific requirements in terms of payments.

 This way, you are sure not to waste your own time or the brands’ time, and you are both on the same page if you decide to collaborate.

 Last but not least, include a “last updated date” in your media kit, mentioning the month and year you last changed your media kit.
 This way brands know the information in your media kit is up to date.

-Pro-tip: make sure to update your media kit once in a while 🙂
+Pro-tip: make sure to update your media kit every couple of months 🙂

 6. What should you never include in your media kit?

 Whether it is fake follower counts, inflated engagement rates or collaborations that never happened, lying on your media kit is always a bad idea.